jaynanduri/story-generation/README.md

 Contributions to this project are welcome.
 Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

 ## License
-This project is licensed under the [Your License Name] - see the `LICENSE` file for details.
+This project is licensed under the [JAYANTHA NANDURI] - see the `LICENSE` file for details.

 ## Acknowledgements
 - Facebook AI Research Team for providing the dataset.